-Otherwise, there are many other places to search through records online.
+There are many other places to search through records online; we have a guide to the best genealogy sites (opens in new tab) that’s well worth looking through.
 A good free option is FamilySearch (opens in new tab), operated by the Mormon church, which has a huge catalog of genealogical material to be browsed.
 Items can be ordered and viewed in person at your local Family History Center - often in a public library.
 While at the library, ask if they offer the Ancestry Library Edition.
 From this, you can access six of Ancestry.com (opens in new tab)’s databases, including border crossings, citizenship records, and passenger lists.

 Once you’ve done a bit of research, you’ll want to get the information written down in a legible way that can be shared with others and saved for future generations.
-We’ve rounded up the best family tree maker for you, to help you organize and display the fruits of your research in an easy-to-read visual format.
+We’ve rounded up the best family tree makers (opens in new tab) for you, to help you organize and display the fruits of your research in an easy-to-read visual format.
 All these makers are compatible with GEDCOM, the open specification for exchanging genealogical data between different programs too, so you can simply import all your findings.

 Some family tree packages will even do a little bit of the work for you, checking the information you input and highlighting data that may be incorrect.
 If the software you choose is backed by a website with a thriving community, it’s possible to share your work on there, and maybe discover someone else with whom your research overlaps.
 Share with one another, and you’ve uncovered a new chunk of your family you may not have known even existed.

 So why research your family tree?
 A 2014 survey by Ancestry.com discovered that 67% of people who used the internet to learn more about their family history felt ‘wiser’ as a result, while 72% said it helped them feel closer to their older relatives and 52% said they discovered ancestors they hadn’t previously known about.
 If that’s not enough, it can actually be therapeutic: in the New York Times (opens in new tab), Tara Parker-Pope writes: “Writing about oneself and personal experiences can improve mood disorders, help reduce symptoms among cancer patients, improve a person’s health after a heart attack, reduce doctor visits and even boost memory….
 Writing - and then rewriting - your personal story can lead to behavioral changes and improve happiness.”

 And while not everybody can have a celebrity - perhaps a politician or notorious criminal, or both - in their family, the stories that come out of this research can be entertaining as well as informative.
 Our stories have value, and by gathering them together and sharing them we can make our families feel closer and may shed light on the way we interact with one another today.
 History may not explicitly repeat itself, but by following the threads that run through it we can gain insights into human behavior and empathy with those who went before us.